WilliamChiu/chilly.blue/_posts/2016-06-16-socketio-chat.markdown

 The chat itself is currently hosted for free, albeit with credit card identification, through Microsoft Azure.
 The process was pretty painless and the service seems great thus far.

 **Update:** So I ended up switching to OpenShift, which is where the chat is currently hosted.
 I made this decision because Microsoft Azure's free trial lasts for a year and the pricing calculator is confusing.
+On the flipside, OpenShift lasts for the foreseeable future and doesn't have my credit card.

 <iframe src="https://chat.chilly.blue" style="width: 100%; min-height: 300px; border:none;"></iframe>